Wishing you all a very Merry Christmas!

 an infection and lost her sight.

-Hence she never got to do the embroidery.
+Hence she never got to do the

 The lady told me that they were now mine.